ITISFoundation/ti-planning-tool-manual/docs/services/electrode_selector.md

 </p>

 3. **Target Structure** <br/>
-   Specify the structure that should be targeted by TI.
-All the metrics will be calculated for this region.
+   Specify the brain structure that should be targeted by TI.
+All the exposure quality metrics will be calculated according to the selected structure.

 4. **Electrode Pairs** <br/>
-   Interactive selection of electrode position candidates.
-Ex +/- create one E-Field.
-All permutations of the candidates are then evaluated in the **Optimizer**.
+   Interactive selection of electrode position candidates. xxxxxxxx E*n* + and E*n* - correspond to candidate locations for the two electrodes that make up the *n*-th pair.
+All permutations of the candidates locations are then evaluated as part of the optimization process.

 5. **Submit Button** <br/>
-   Once you are finished setting up all parameters, you can hit ```Submit```.
-This will relay all the necessary information to the **Optimizer** for the evaluation.
-If settings were changed after submitting, the Button will become orange to indicate this mismatch.
-Settings need to be resubmitted and the **Optimizer** executed once more to update the pipeline.
+   Once you are finished with the setup, you can press ```Submit```.
+This will relay all the required information to the **Optimizer** for the evaluation.
+If settings are changed again after submitting, the button turns orange to indicate that the optimization results are outdated.
+Settings can then be resubmitted and the **Optimizer** is executed once more to update the pipeline, and the button color reverts to the standard color.